shahoob/arcadia-index/README.md

 ## Acknlowedgements

+Thanks to:

+- [UNIT3D-Announce](https://github.com/Roardom/UNIT3D-Announce) for their amazing tracker and help explaining its details
-- Thanks to [GazellePW](https://github.com/Mosasauroidea/GazellePW/) for their mediainfo and bdinfo parsers written in js
+- [GazellePW](https://github.com/Mosasauroidea/GazellePW/) for their mediainfo and bdinfo parsers written in js
 - [BBcode renderer plugin](https://github.com/JiLiZART/BBob/issues/125#issuecomment-1774257527) for line breaks

 ## Notes